BLACK COUNTRY WOMEN IN LEADERSHIP

 - address inequalities and strive for parity within the region's business community

-Membership is open to all individuals who support the network's aims and is currently free to join.
+Association with the network is open to all individuals who support the aims and is currently free to join.

 Anybody wishing to join can do so by clicking the button below, registering their details and selecting 'Women in Leadership' in their dashboard to make sure that they receive the network's latest news, information and details of upcoming events.